Skip to main content

 Spirits: 2 Ghosts

-📅 Sample dates:2025-06-06 to 2025-06-08 • 2 adults
+📅 Sample dates:2025-09-08 to 2025-09-10 • 2 adults

 Dates and guest count can be changed on booking sites

 💰 Affiliate Disclosure: We earn a commission from some bookings at no extra cost to you.
-Learn more
+Read our affiliate disclosure

-Paranormal Tip: Book rooms the top floor corridors and certain rooms near the back (older part) are hotspots for the footstep-and-keys sounds. the courtyard and ground-floor hall by the kitchens are where the ghost dog’s presence is noted. also for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near the top floor corridors and certain rooms near the back (older part) are hotspots for the footstep-and-keys sounds. the courtyard and ground-floor hall by the kitchens are where the ghost dog’s presence is noted. also for the best chance of supernatural encounters!

 Contact Details